HiokKuek/Polynomial_Regression/README.md

 Have you ever wondered how much more you would be making if you were in a more senior position?
 Wonder no more.
 In this project, I have taken data from the one and only [Position Salary Dataset](https://www.kaggle.com/datasets/mariospirito/position-salariescsv) and will walk you through my implementation of polynomial regression to help you derive a model.

 ### Goal
-- Predict salary given experience in months
+- Predict salary given position

 ### Sub-Goals
 - Understand how libraries like ```scikit-learn``` may implement regression